 2. Don’t skip the less comfortable events

 You won’t meet anyone new if you don’t venture out.
 Take advantage of any funds available through your grad program—or put up your own—to travel solo to a conference, visit a nearby school’s symposium, set up an informational interview, or attend a club meeting on a topic only tangentially related to your own.
 You might discover a new interest—or valuable contacts in your own field.

 3. Always be prepared

 Sitting quietly through a conference is a wasted opportunity.
 Brainstorm smart questions to ask beforehand, and familiarize yourself with speakers’ and other attendees’ research so you have a conversation starter.
-Dress professionally and take notes, listen, and follow up later.
-Genuine interest goes a long way toward making an impression.
+Dress professionally, take notes, listen, and follow up later.
+Genuine interest goes a long way toward making a good impression.

 4. Establish a professional presence

 Some graduate students create business cards, whether through school or an inexpensive printing service, to help them stand out during informational interviews or conferences.
 While cards are a plus, it’s even more important that you cultivate a professional presence online.
 Most contacts or interviewers will Google you at some point—you should know exactly what they’re going to find.
 Make sure your online profile is respectable.
 Beef up your LinkedIn profile with skills, endorsements, and a professional photo (no selfies from the beach).
 Or go a step further and create a professional website for yourself using a free site creator like Wix, Weebly, or WordPress.
 Your site can include contact information, a CV or résumé, any credentials or publications, and a blurb detailing professional and personal interests.
 Spending a single night making yourself look professional online will convince people that you are.
 (Because you totally are, obviously.)